synergycodes/ng-diagram/apps/docs/src/content/docs/api/Types/Middleware.md

 > **name**: `TName`

-The name of the middleware
+Unique identifier for the middleware